 - Does cheese go bad in fridge?

-- How long does vacuum sealed meat last in refrigerator?
+- How long does cheese last in the fridge?

 - What happens if you eat bad cheese?

-- What happens if you eat expired cheese?
+- What happens if you eat moldy shredded cheese?

 Does cheese go bad in fridge?